Profit = Revenues – Expenses. Profitability rate = Profit / Revenues.

 - What is your key managers’ work task structure, and what is their contribution to the revenue generation?

-Discover Time Analytics as a simple timesheet system
+Discover Time Analytics as a simple law firm time tracking software

 Time Analytics is a simple to use timesheet online tool that helps you answer the above questions and make the right decisions.
 Within this section, you can see how you can apply this timesheet system and improve project profitability.

-How to calculate employee cost rate in timesheet calculator app
+How to calculate lawyer cost rate in timesheet software

 The first step in Time Analytics set up is filling employee data.
 Besides necessary employee data, you’ll be asked to provide their cost rate.